DragonLibrary/BookBlog/_posts/2021-08-13-the-lunar-chronicles-grimm-2-0.md

   - ""
 ---
 Marissa Meyer wrote *The Lunar Chronicles* as a reimagining of classic and beloved childhood.
 But the tales of Grimm received upgrades and cybernetic prosthetics in this version.
 On 126 T.E.'s Earth, Cinderella is a cyborg, Scarlett rides spaceships, Cress orbits Earth in a spy satellite, and Winter is princess of the moon, driven insane by her psychic powers.
 Meyer merges classic fairy tales and sci-fi tropes into a stunning series that explores what it means to be human, even when you aren't.

+That this combination works so well is testament to two things: the enduring versatility of fairy tales in adaptation, and the skilful handling of the works by the author and the team at Puffin.
+The stories of childhood have been reimagined, interwoven into a single world full of characters with agency and individual intentions that fit together without feeling forced (for the most part).